RECYCLING ASSOCIATION OF MINNESOTA (RAM) BY-LAWS

 Section 3.
 Election and Term of Office.

 The officers of the Association will be elected annually for a two year term by the Board of Directors at its annual meeting.
-Officers shall continue in office until the close of the election of officers at the annual meeting of the Board of Directors next held after the election of such officer.
+Officers shall continue in office until the close of the election of officers at the meeting of the Board of Directors next held after the annual meeting.
 The Chair and Vice-Chair may not be elected in the same year as the Treasurer and Secretary.
 Election of each group shall fall on alternate years.
 Alternating election years shall start with elections that occur in 2006.

 Section 4.
 Removal, Resignation, and Vacancies.